Bringing Your Puppy Home

 Other items that are helpful to have for the return home trip are paper towels, a bath or beach towel if you plan to hold the puppy and a trash bag.
 Puppies are sometimes prone to motion-sickness in the car and these items are very handy to have should this happen.

 We usually don’t recommend a specific book on how to raise a puppy.
 Raising a puppy is much like raising your children.
 Everyone will tell you how it should be done !!
 We do endorse “crate training” as it provides a place in your home that the puppy can go when they want time out from their humans.
 The crate will became a safe, quite place for them to rest.
+There is a blog on crate training on our blog page.

 You will receive a Health Record that has all of the information your vet will need including the type of vaccinations they have received and their deworming record.
 It will also contain a photo of the parents.
 You’ll also receive the CKC (and AKC, if applicable) registration should you decide to register your pet.